How Do I Crate Train My Puppy?

 Regressions in Training

 It's normal for puppies to experience regressions in their crate training progress.
 Factors such as changes in routine, illness, or environmental stressors can contribute to setbacks.
 If you notice that your puppy is suddenly having accidents in the crate or exhibiting signs of distress, evaluate any changes that may have occurred.
-Revisit the basics of crate training and reinforce positive behaviors.
+Revisit the of crate training and reinforce positive behaviors.
 Consistency is key, and with time and patience, your puppy will regain their previous progress and continue to thrive in their crate.

 Gradual Crate Training